Please attribute to a NSW Health spokesperson:

 NSW Health is taking a precautionary approach to the prevention of COVID-19, assisting the Australian Government in assessing passengers who arrive at Sydney Airport who have been in China in the previous 14 days and assessing passengers arriving on some cruise ships into Sydney from international ports.

-Since Sunday 2 February, a total of 20,173 people have been assessed at Sydney International Airport.
-A total of 66 were sent for testing.
-This includes testing conducted as at 1pm today when 454 arrivals from mainland China were assessed at Sydney International Airport.
-No one was sent for testing.
+Since Sunday 2 February, a total of 17,783 people have been assessed at Sydney International Airport.
+A total of 65 were sent for testing.
+This includes testing conducted this morning where 198 arrivals from mainland China were assessed at Sydney International Airport.
+One person was sent for testing.

 The figures refer to people who are in NSW and have been investigated for, or have been diagnosed with novel coronavirus.